'REFLECTIONS THROUGH THEATRE' -

 As we launch into 2017 with all the international/national challenges and worries surrounding us, many of us have been asking what is the role of the arts in our society?
 So Kate Hawkes and Eric Holowacz have put their heads (and artistic hearts) together to address that in a proactive manner.

 Red Earth Theatre and Sedona Arts Center are hosting a series of reader’s theatre plays that explore social issues.
-The first 4 will be held on the 3rd Tuesday of each month in 2017,
+The first 4 will be held on the 3rd Tuesday of each month at 7pm at the Sedona Hub.